muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m77T19)
+- Change: API: pass extra data to condition objects
+- Change: Keyboard Condition: visual pass
+- Change: UI: updated GEX icon
+- Fix: Input Viewer: state visualizer refresh in filtered mode.
+- Fix: UI: condition add/delete
+- Fix: Input Listener: for axes, wait for deviation of 0.25 or more before triggering.
+This is to avoid noisy inputs that could trigger a selection.
+- Fix: UI: removing a condition may not update the condition list until profile reload.

 ### (m77T18)
-- New: Virpil LED Action: action that lets you set one or more buttons on a Virpil devie that supports them.
-In this implementation, GEX is not aware of which button belong to which device because the product ID is not mapped to the button set.
+- New: Virpil LED Action: action that lets you set one or more buttons on a Virpil device that supports this feature.
+In this implementation, GEX is not aware of which buttons belongs to which device because the product ID is not mapped to the button set, but it can be set manually.
 A color picker is provided and the action provides three modes: hold, pulse and toggle.
+The action will map to supported color intensities on Virpil devices.
 - Fix: VJoy Remap action: selected output does not update in profile or on save.

 ### (m77T17A)